Skip to content

 May 13, 1988, the spotlight shined in Hazard on the life-changing stories provided by the Kentucky River Regions Learn to Read Program.
 Meanwhile, in Lexington, the FBI began an investigation into one of their own.
 The bureau implicated Agent Long, head of the Lexington office, for car parts theft.

 On May 13, 1992, Kentucky Senator David LaMaster announced his resignation during a Special Session.
 Federal authorities indicted him on corruption charges the day before.
-Governor B. Jones called a special session to work on Healthcare in the Commonwealth.
+Meanwhile, Governor B. Jones called a special session to work on Healthcare in the Commonwealth.

 May 13, 1996, a child killed another child with a handgun in Louisville for the 2nd time in a week.
 The 1st death was intentional, the 2nd accidental.